Trump Halts Visa Programs to Free Up 600K U.S. Jobs for Americans

-President Trump expanded an executive order on Monday, halting a series of visa programs that bring hundreds of thousands of foreign workers to the United States to take American jobs.
+President Trump will expand an executive order on Monday, halting a series of visa programs that bring hundreds of thousands of foreign workers to the United States to take American jobs.

 The order will halt the inflow of foreign worker pipelines until at least December 31.
 The visa programs suspended include: